HARSHITH-MV/HARSHITH-MV/README.md

 - How do you comfort a JavaScript developer?
 You console them.
 - Why did the developer go broke?
 Because he used up all his cache.
 - There are 10 types of people: those who understand binary and those who don’t.
+- Why was the code sad?
+It had a lot of bugs

 <!---